The role of AI in content moderation

 Content moderation is now a key component of great customer experience, but employing thousands of people around the world to review user-generated content can be challenging.
 That is why many brands are considering the role that technology, and particularly artificial intelligence (AI), can play.

 Next-gen tech brings with it many advantages, not the least of which is cost savings.
 But, it's also limited in some very important ways that companies should consider before implementing an AI-based content moderation solution.

 According to the World Economic Forum, by 2025, an estimated 463 exabytes of data will be created each day – that's the equivalent of 2.1 million DVDs.
 No matter the size or skill of your content moderation team, the sheer quantity of user-generated content makes it difficult for humans to keep pace.
 There are simply not enough hours in the day!

 AI, on the other hand, can identify large quantities of inappropriate content, across multiple channels in near real-time.
 The sheer size and scale of the data AI can interpret is its biggest benefit when it comes to content moderation but there are certain categories of material that AI truly excels at detecting.
-For instance, PC Mag notes that Facebook has built content moderation algorithms that detect 99.9% of spam and 99.3% of terrorist propaganda, saving moderators loads of time, effort and energy.
+For instance, PC Mag notes that content moderation algorithms have been built to successfully detect 99.9% of spam and 99.3% of terrorist propaganda, saving moderators loads of time, effort and energy.

 Of course, the technology is not yet 100% perfect, and there are some types of content that are stubbornly difficult to detect.
 This is why using AI as an aid for human agents, rather than a replacement, is ideal.
 For example, an AI algorithm can compute a confidence score for material it suspects should be deleted but isn't completely certain.
 Content within a certain threshold can then be flagged for human review, to ensure that the material adheres to company standards.